-Functional Threshold Power (FTP) or the anaerobic tipping point is often seen as the indicator of your level.
-FTP is the maximum power a person can hold for an hour.
-You can test, train and above all improve your FTP.
-The power or your heart rate at your anaerobic threshold is used to determine your training zones.
-Many cyclists aspire to a higher FTP in order to ride harder, further and less tired and then recover even faster to become a more all-round rider.
-For these reasons, a higher FTP is the ultimate goal for many cyclists.
-So, how do you do it?
+Your Functional Threshold Power (FTP), or the anaerobic threshold, is often used as the measure of your fitness.
+FTP is the maximum power a person can produce over an hour.
+You can test, train and, above all, improve it.
+This power level, or your heart rate at your anaerobic threshold, are used to establish your training zones.
+Many cyclists aspire to increase their FTP in order to be able to ride harder, further, finish less tired and recover faster.
+Overall: to become a better rider.
+For these reasons, a higher FTP is the ultimate training goal for many cyclists.
+So how should you do that with polarized training?

 How to improve your FTP

-In the first respect it seems logical to train a lot on your FTP when you want to improve this value.
-Just training on your FTP is not the only and certainly not the best way to improve your FTP.
-To explain this we first need to go back to a few basic principles from the training theory.
+It would seem logical to train a lot at your FTP-level when you want to improve this value.
+But just training on your FTP is not the only and certainly not the best way to improve your FTP.
+To explain this we first need to step back and discuss a few basic principles from modern training theory.

-In several (retrospective) studies, something remarkable was then found.
-Many elite endurance athletes (cyclists, runners, swimmers, rowers and cross-country skiers) do not often train on or around their FTP, i.e. the second zone.
-Instead, pros often train according to a ‘polarized training distribution’.
-In other words, the pros train a lot below their aerobic threshold (zone 1) and above their anaerobic threshold (zone 3).
+In several (retrospective) studies, some remarkable observations were made.
+Many elite endurance athletes (cyclists, runners, swimmers, rowers and cross-country skiers) do not often train on or around their FTP, i.e. high in the second zone.
+Instead, these pros often train with 80/20 rule for Polarized training, ‘polarized training distribution’.
+This means that they train a lot below their aerobic threshold (zone 1) and a lot above their anaerobic threshold (zone 3).
 So there is almost no training between the aerobic and anaerobic threshold.
 Almost 80% of the training was at low intensity (below the aerobic threshold) and 10 to 20% of the training was above the anaerobic threshold in the form of interval training.
-This does not mean that 10% to 20% of the total training time was cycled in zone 3, but 10% to 20% of the number of training sessions contained zone 3 intervals.
+This does not mean that 10% to 20% of the total training time was done in zone 3, but rather that 10% to 20% of the number of training sessions contained zone-3 intervals.

-As a result of these results a lot of research has been done into this way of classifying training and its effectiveness.
-This was done for many different sports on all kinds of levels.
-This yielded interesting results.
-Recreational cyclists also showed the most improvement in their FTP when they trained 6 hours per week in a polarised way compared to more training between the aerobic and anaerobic threshold.
+As a result of these results, a lot of further research has been done into this method of classifying training sessions and its effectiveness.
+This was done for many different sports at all kinds of levels and yielded interesting results.
+Recreational cyclists also showed the most improvement in their FTP when they trained 6 hours per week in a polarized way, compared to training plans that spent more time in between the aerobic and anaerobic threshold.

 How to get better?

 Getting better is all about timing.
-There are actually not good or bad workouts.
-There is only a bad combination or the wrong workout on the wrong time.
-The path of progression is therefore a training plan with the right training stimulus according to your level, goal and available time.
-To help you with that we developed an algorithm in the JOIN Cycling application.
-It provides you with a highly flexible training plan to makes sure you get the most out of your rides.
-You can download JOIN in the App Store and Play store.
-Or check this page for more info.
+There are actually no good or bad workouts.
+There is only a bad combination or the wrong workout at the wrong time.
+The path towards progress is therefore a training plan with the right training stimuli at the right time, taking into account your level, goal and available time.